WHY MANAGING IT MATTERS

 Supplier Sustainability Survey

-In 2017, Southwire became a signatory to the United Nations Global Compact.
-To demonstrate our commitment to Principles 1 through 6, which support human rights and labor standards, Southwire began the process of updating our supplier sustainability survey to verify no use of forced or child labor or other human rights or labor violations within our supply chain.
+As a signatory to the United Nations Global Compact, we demonstrate our commitment to Principles 1 through 6, which support human rights and labor standards.
+Southwire began the process of updating our supplier sustainability survey to verify no use of forced or child labor or other human rights or labor violations within our supply chain.

 Southwire developed a phased approach to our Supplier Sustainability Program audits.
 After successfully accomplishing our goal to conduct on-site audits and put in place performance monitoring for critical suppliers in Phase I, Southwire increased our reach to an additional 23 suppliers as a part of Phase II.
-We are on track to meet our goal to complete Phase II audits by the end of calendar year 2018.
 The suppliers covered in Phase I and II of this program account for a total of 80 percent of Southwire’s raw material spend (excluding metals).
+Southwire was unable to meet our goal to complete 100 percent of Phase II audits by the end of 2018 due to scheduling conflicts with four suppliers, but these remaining audits are scheduled for completion in 2019.

 |Phase I||Phase II|